Mohamed Morsi: Domestic policy

-Morsi fired two more high ranking security officials on 16 August 2012: intelligence chief Murad Muwafi the Director of the Intelligence Directorate and the commander of his presidential guards.
+Morsi fired two more high-ranking security officials on 16 August 2012: intelligence chief Murad Muwafi the Director of the Intelligence Directorate and the commander of his presidential guards.

-On 27 August 2012, Morsi named 21 advisers and aides in a slew that included three women and two Christians and a large number of Islamist-leaning figures.
+On 27 August 2012, Morsi named 21 advisers and aides in a slew that included three women and two Christians and numerous Islamist-leaning figures.
 He also appointed new governors to the 27 regions of the country.

 In October 2012, Morsi's government unveiled plans for the development of a major economic and industrial hub adjoining the Suez Canal.
-Funding commitments had been received including $8 billion from Qatar.
+Funding commitments had been received, including $8 billion from Qatar.
 The European Bank for Reconstruction and Development committed €1 billion.
-On 19 March 2013 on a visit to India, Morsi sought support from India's Prime Minister Manmohan Singh.
-Although the project did not proceed under Morsi, his successor Abdel Fattah el-Sisi revived and launched a streamlined version of the corridor in conjunction with an expansion of the Suez Canal in August 2014.
+On 19 March 2013, on a visit to India, Morsi sought support from India's Prime Minister Manmohan Singh.
+Although the project did not proceed under Morsi, his successor Abdel Fattah el-Sisi revived and launched a streamlined version of the corridor with an expansion of the Suez Canal in August 2014.

 On 19 October 2012, Morsi travelled to Egypt's northwestern Matrouh in his first official visit to deliver a speech on Egyptian unity at el-Tenaim Mosque.
-Immediately prior to his speech he participated in prayers there where he openly mouthed "Amen" as cleric Futouh Abd Al-Nabi Mansour, the local head of religious endowment, declared, "Deal with the Jews and their supporters.
+Immediately before his speech, he participated in prayers there where he openly mouthed "Amen" as cleric Futouh Abd Al-Nabi Mansour, the local head of religious endowment, declared, "Deal with the Jews and their supporters.
 Oh Allah, disperse them, rend them asunder.
 Oh Allah, demonstrate Your might and greatness upon them.
 Show us Your omnipotence, oh Lord."
 The prayers were broadcast on Egyptian state television and translated by MEMRI.
-Originally MEMRI translated the broadcast as "Destroy the Jews and their supporters.
+Originally, MEMRI translated the broadcast as "Destroy the Jews and their supporters.
 Oh Allah, disperse them, rend them asunder," but later revised their translation.

 Morsi did not attend the enthronement of Coptic Pope Tawadros II on 18 November 2012 at Abbasiya Cathedral, though Prime Minister Hesham Qandil did attend.